 Areas of work

-Practice areas include banking and finance; commercial; company; financial services; information technology and telecommunications; insolvency; pensions; professional liability; property; regulatory and associated law; and trusts, tax, probate and estates.
-Members are experienced in litigation as well as arbitration and alternative dispute resolution, and instructions originate from across the UK and overseas.
+Practice areas include arbitration; commercial; insolvency; pensions; professional liability; property; and trusts, tax, probate and estates.
+Members are experienced in litigation as well as alternative dispute resolution, and instructions originate f rom across the UK and overseas.

 Who should apply